JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 - So basically, Spring Security is only being used
 - as a backend authentication framework, not as a web filter chain.

+talias one service iservice i had to rename to emplyeesalaryservice cause she named it wrong. keep in mind if the methods dont work cause they calling wrong service or something

+---
+todo:
+---
+add payment after event like for room insert register must be connected to employee insert there same time connect upper erd other stuff. make windows close when making res to stop desolate records cards get data from a table when login have image and get name from user table and display it